Murder of Lisa Rene: Neil Rene and Stanfield Vitalis

 Neil Rene and Stanfield Vitalis were initially quiet after their sister's disappearance, refusing to talk to the authorities for three days.
 Officials considered charging the two with hindering the investigation into their sister's death but ultimately did not do so.

 Vitalis was brought in to testify at Orlando Hall's trial.
 In his testimony, he admitted there was a chance she would still be alive if he had immediately contacted the police.
 After Orlando Hall was sentenced to death, Vitalis said "I just want to say that justice has been served.
 But that can't bring my sister back."

 In 1995, Neil and Vitalis were indicted on drug possession charges.
 Neil had lost a package of cocaine in a drug bust, and his need for money to hire a good lawyer is reportedly what prompted him to rip off the gang in the first place.
 Vitalis pleaded guilty to a marijuana possession charge.
 Neil was sentenced to five years in prison and Vitalis was sentenced to five years of probation.
-While out on supervised release, Neil Rene violated his probation and was sent back to prison in fall 2000.
-He was released once more the following year.

 In 2012, Neil was arrested on drug trafficking charges in the U.S. Virgin Islands.
 After hearing of his arrest, Richard Roper, the attorney who prosecuted the killers of Lisa Rene, said "You would have hoped he would have changed his ways, but that's exactly why he got in trouble.
 He got into things that led to a series of events that led to the murder of his sister, Lisa, who was completely innocent.
 They sexually assaulted her until they were finished with her and then they killed her.
 You would have thought he would have learned his lesson from it but evidently he didn't.
 I just feel sorry for Mrs. Rene having to go through this in light of already losing a daughter."

 In 2013, Neil pleaded guilty to one count of conspiracy to possess with intent to distribute a controlled substance and one count of conspiracy to launder monetary instruments.
 He was sentenced to 151 months in prison.
-Neil is serving his sentence at Dallas RRM and is scheduled for release on February 28, 2024.
+Neil served his sentence at Dallas RRM and was released on February 28, 2023.